tomkeegan835/apartments/README.md

 # apartments
 searching for apartments

-api.py: basic Flask api for sqlite3 database\
+api.py: basic Flask api for sqlite3 database, allows for CSV download\
+website/download.html: the page with the download links\
-craiglist.py: craiglist scraper which returns a dictionary with the following structure:
+craiglist.py: craiglist scraper which returns a python dictionary with the following structure:
 ```
 {
     'url': string url